nottrif/ticket-management-service/README.md

 # Ticket Management Service

 ## Overview
+Since the problem left room for interpretation for seats to be limited or not, I have chosen to mirror the real-world scenario where seats are limited.
+I have assumed each section to have **50** seats (A1 - A50 and B1 - B50).

+The application contains **unit tests** for service methods using **Junit 5**.
+The tests are located in the `src/test` directory.

+The application has a **Github Actions** workflow which will run on pull request creation and on commits to the PR branch, it runs the tests and builds the application.

 The Ticket Management Service is a Spring Boot application that provides an API for managing train ticket operations.
 It allows users to purchase tickets, retrieve receipts, get users by section, remove users, and modify seats.

 ## Prerequisites